 The Internet industry in China, including the operation of online activities, is extensively regulated by the PRC government.
 Various PRC government authorities such as the State Council, the Ministry of Information Industry, the State Administration for Industry and Commerce, the State Press and Publication Administration and the Ministry of Public Security are empowered to issue and implement regulations governing various aspects of the Internet and online activities.
 Substantial uncertainties exist regarding the potential impact of current and future PRC laws and regulations on Internet search providers.
-We are not able to control or restrict the operation of third-party websites linked to or accessible through our websites.
-If third-party websites linked to or accessible through our websites operate unlawful activities such as online gambling on their websites, PRC regulatory authorities may require us to remove the links to such websites or suspend or shut down the operation of such websites.
+We are not able to control or restrict the operation of third-party websites linked to or accessible through our website.
+If third-party websites linked to or accessible through our websites may require us to remove the links to such websites or suspend or shut down the operation of such websites.
 This in turn may reduce our user traffic and adversely affect our business.
 In addition, we may be subject to potential liabilities for providing links to third-party websites that operate unlawful activities.